 The information in this article applies to:

-Recently, I experienced a power outage while working in the software.
-I was working on a file that had been assigned a name, but I hadn't had a chance to create a backup.
+Recently, I experienced a power outage while working in the software and now when I try to open my plan file, an error message tells me that it cannot be read by the program.
 What can I do to recover at least some of my work?

-Whenever you give a plan or layout file a name, either by saving it for the first time or by using Save As to save an existing file using a new name, the program will automatically create an archive folder for that file and will periodically save a copy of the file in that folder.
+Whenever you give a plan or layout file a name, either by saving it for the first time or by using Save As to save an existing file using a new name, the program will automatically create an archive folder for that file and will save a copy of the file in that folder or update the most recent file in that folder whenever you Save your work.

 In the event of an improper shutdown, you may be able to recover some of your work from the file Archives.